 A student shall not knowingly possess, handle or transmit any object that can reasonably be considered a weapon at school, on school property or at a school-sponsored event.
 This shall include any weapon, any item being used as a weapon or destructive device, or any facsimile of a weapon.
 Specifically designed educational class field trips involving historical use of weapons are excluded from this definition.
 Prior approval for such class trips must be obtained from the superintendent.

-Possession of a weapon as defined by law, shall result in expulsion from school for a period of one calendar year, except the superintendent may recommend this expulsion requirement be handled on a case by case basis.
+Possession of a weapon as defined by law shall result in expulsion from school for a period of one calendar year, except the superintendent may recommend this expulsion requirement be handled on a case by case basis.
 Expulsion hearings shall be conducted by the superintendent or other certificated employee of the school in which the pupil is enrolled, by any committee of certificated employees of the school in which the pupil is enrolled, or by a hearing officer appointed by the board of education of the school in which the pupil is enrolled.
 Students violating this policy shall be referred to the appropriate law enforcement agency(ies) and to appropriate social agency(ies).
 A student who possesses a firearm shall be reported to law enforcement.

 School administrators are required to notify the appropriate law enforcement agency (within 10 days) regarding students expelled or given long term suspension from school for committing a school safety violation.
-Following receipt of this notice, the law enforcement agency will be required to notify the Division of Motor Vehicles of the Kansas State Department of Revenue.
-The Division of Motor Vehicles will be required to immediately suspend the student's driver's license or privilege to operate a motor vehicle for one year.